 Mr Reginald James Blewitt.

-A Parliamentary Free Front signed by Mr R. J. Blewitt.
-Mr Blewitt was M.P. for the Monmouthshire Boroughs, proprietor of the Monmouthshire Merlin Newspaper and the owner of the Old Llanhilleth Colliery.
+A section of a letter signed by Mr R. J. Blewitt.
+Mr Blewitt was M.P. for the Monmouthshire Boroughs, proprietor of the Monmouthshire Merlin Newspaper and the owner of the Old Llanhilleth Colliery, Monmouthshire.

 Mr Reginald James Blewitt.